 NEW WORKS IN DEVELOPMENT

-The Civilians are seeking residency opportunities for development of projects currently in development which include a new play about the charter school movement by Ethan Lipton, new plays by Claire Kiechel, Dominic Finnochiario and C.A.
+The Civilians seek residency opportunities for the development of new and ongoing projects, including a new play about the charter school movement by Ethan Lipton, new plays by Claire Kiechel, Dominic Finnochiario and C.A.
 Johnson, Rimbaud in America a devised work with music that builds on an early work produced by BAM and the Poetry Foundation, as well as a major new initiative involving multiple productions which is currently in the planning stage.

 IN THE ROOM WITH THE CIVILIANS